Topics in HCI: Writing with AI

 Write a research proposal that explores a specific question at the intersection of AI and writing.
 Your proposal should clearly define the problem, connect it to existing research, and outline a feasible approach to investigating it.
 Include the following sections: Introduction, Background & Related Work, Research Questions, Proposed Methods, and Expected Outcomes.

-- The impact of AI tools on writing skill development
+- The impact of AI writing assistants on writing skill development

 - AI writing assistance for specific populations (e.g., non-native speakers, people with dyslexia)